SeeedDocument/Seeed-WiKi/docs/Platform/Arduino/SeeeduinoV4.2.md

 First of all, you need to:

 * **Get a Micro-USB cable**
-    * You need a Micro-USB cable first, the data cable of an Android Phone will do fine.
+    * You need a Micro-USB cable first; the data cable of an Android Phone will do fine.
 If you can't find one, you can buy one [here](http://www.seeedstudio.com/depot/Micro-USB-Cable-48cm-p-1475.html?cPath=98_100).

 * **Connect the board**